Emmanuelle Guyon, the mirror of your emotions

 History inspired jewels

-Our jewelry serves as witnesses to history, fragments of time and space that capture the essence of different eras and cultures.
+Our jewelry bears witness to history, fragments of time and space that capture the essence of different eras and cultures.
 Each piece is a story in itself, a journey through ages and continents, a tribute to the richness and diversity of humanity.

-The crosses, fleurs-de-lis, and shields evoke the medieval period, an era of knights and castles, of faith and war.
-The arabesque leaf motifs recall the sumptuous tapestries of the Baroque period, an era of opulence and splendor, of refinement and decadence.
-The Greek key and diamond patterns, found on several of our creations, as well as the botanical and animal motifs of Otomi textiles, draw upon Mexican culture, a culture rich in traditions and symbols, in colors and textures, in stories and legends.
-The spirals evoke the Neolithic and the Celts, an era of mystery and magic, of rites and beliefs, of close ties with nature and the cosmos.
+Crosses, fleurs-de-lis, and shields evoke the medieval period, an era of knights and castles, faith and war.
+The arabesque leaf patterns recall the sumptuous tapestries of the Baroque period, a time of grandeur and splendor, refinement and decadence.
+The Greek key and diamond motifs featured in several of our creations, along with the floral and animal designs of Otomi textiles, draw from Mexican culture, a culture rich in traditions and symbols, colors and textures, stories and legends.
+Spirals evoke the Neolithic and Celtic periods, times of mystery and magic, rituals and beliefs, and a deep connection to nature and the cosmos.

-A quick glance at our jewelry catalog will quickly reveal the influences used.
+A quick glance at our jewelry catalog will allow you to quickly discern the influences we’ve drawn upon.

 Silver ring whose style evokes the medieval period